 Now is the time to upgrade your processes and technology to grow fast

-The ability to scale up a business is something we talk about a lot.
+Business scalability is something we talk about a lot.
 And to do that you need to have adequate systems, processes, and talent.
 But if you’re struggling to scale, something I discuss in my book, Great CEOs are Lazy, your challenge is to identify the kink in the hose, that one key constraint, that’s holding you back.

 While there are many potential kinks holding your business back, the most common constraint among businesses is not having the right processes in place to enable you to scale.
 That’s because when most small businesses start to grow fast, they don’t have the time or resources to invest in processes.
 Rather, they throw people at the problem.
-That means that as the business grows, so do the number of people within it.
+That means that as the business grows, so does the number of people within it.
 The catch is that, in time, all those people and their management will become the constraint to your ability to scale further.

 Consider the example of an attorney.
 A single attorney who hangs a shingle outside her office might be able to bill a prodigious 2,000 hours a year for her work.
 When you multiply that by a healthy billable hourly rate of $1,000 an hour, that becomes a $2 million business.
 Of course, there are plenty of costs associated with legal practice, so they aren’t taking home that kind of coin.
 But the question is how can you turn that into a $10 million business?
-The short answer is that you can’t, because the constraint is the number of hours that our lawyer can work.
+The short answer is that you can’t because the constraint is the number of hours that our lawyer can work.

 The answer to scaling a business like this is by investing in new digital and virtual technologies to remove the human capital constraints by augmenting their productivity and capabilities.
-In a future article I’ll discuss the next step past augmentation, which is full digitization.
+In a future article, I’ll discuss the next step past augmentation, which is full digitization.